riak/riak.github.io/versioned_docs/version-2.1.4/using/reference/logging.md

 * `file` --- Console logs will be emitted to a file.
 This is Riak's default behavior.
 The location of that file is determined by the `log.console.file` parameter.
-The default location is `./log/console.log` on an installation from [source][install source index], but will differ on platform-specific installation, e.g.  `/var/log/riak` on Ubuntu, Debian, CentOS, and RHEL or `/opt/riak/log` on Solaris-based platforms.
+The default location is `./log/console.log` on an installation from [source](../../setup/installing/source/index.md), but will differ on platform-specific installation, e.g.  `/var/log/riak` on Ubuntu, Debian, CentOS, and RHEL or `/opt/riak/log` on Solaris-based platforms.
-* `console` --- Console logs will be emitted to standard output, which can be viewed by running the [`riak attach-direct`][use admin riak cli attach direct] command
+* `console` --- Console logs will be emitted to standard output, which can be viewed by running the [`riak attach-direct`](../../using/admin/riak-cli.md#attach-direct) command
 * `both` --- Console logs will be emitted both to a file and to standard output
 * `off` --- Console log messages will be disabled